 Some services provide instant pricing estimates, such as Zillow (for homes) and WorthPoint (for valuables).
 These estimates are basic valuations for selling the item and cannot be used for insurance or tax purposes.
 Most appraisals will take at least 48 hours or more for an official, written appraisal.

 Do Online Appraisal Services Use Experts to Conduct Valuations?

 Quality online appraisal services will have on-staff certified gemologists, antique appraisers, auction house experts, and other industry experts to review your valuables.
 Other online services don’t employ the experts, but rather, consult with them to get their direct valuation for your items.

 Can I Obtain a Certificate for Insurance Purposes Using Online Appraisal Services?

 Many online appraisals provide a PDF valuation certificate that contains a “replacement value” that can be used by insurance companies to insure your items.
 That said, most of the free appraisal services do not provide certificates of valuation and are simply for re-selling or auction estimate purposes.

 We reviewed 11 online appraisal services and chose the best ones based on industry reputation, expertise, pricing, ease of use, and transparency.
 We looked for companies that offer a variety of appraisal services, including free value estimates, as well as formal appraisal services for insurance and tax purposes.

-We only included online appraisers that work directly with industry experts and licensed professionals that can accurately evaluate valuable items, such as fine art, jewelry, currency, and other collectibles.
+We included only online appraisers that work directly with industry experts and licensed professionals that can accurately evaluate valuable items, such as fine art, jewelry, currency, and other collectibles.
 While many of the services may be expensive due to offering personalized evaluations of higher-end items, we included many free options for online appraisals as well as low-cost services for formal appraisals.
 We valued services with transparent pricing and easy-to-use online tools.